jwrth/xDBiT_toolbox/README.md

 ![readstructure](graphics/xdbit_read-structure.png)

-## xDbit toolbox pipeline
+## xDbit toolbox preprocessing pipeline

-The xDbit toolbox pipeline inputs the read 1 and read 2 .fastq files from the NGS run and generates a spot x gene matrix which can then be used for further analyses.

 ![](graphics/pipeline_overview.png)

+The preprocessing pipeline of the xDbit toolbox consists of two steps to convert raw sequencing reads into a spot/gene count matrix with aligned images:

+1. **ReadsToCounts**
+2. **CountsToAnndata**

+Both pipelines and more detailed instructions can be found in the folders `./ReadsToCounts/` and `./CountsToAnndata/`, respectively.

+# Get started
-# Installation
+## Installation

-## Clone repository
+### Clone repository

 ```
 git clone https://github.com/jwrth/xDbit_toolbox.git